Fire and rescue services

 More information:

-Medical facilities at the main hospitals in Tallinn and in Tartu are good.
-Facilities may be limited in rural areas, due to a lack of equipment and supplies.
+Medical facilities at the main hospitals in Tallinn and Tartu are good.
+Facilities may be more limited in rural areas.

-Many doctors and hospitals need up-front payment before they treat you.
+Some doctors and hospitals may request up-front payment before they treat you.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.